 DON’T OVERLOAD THE TANK

 Understanding the relationship of bacteria and ammonia, be mindful not to load your tank if it has been lightly stocked prior to the holiday.
 Remember lobsters create ammonia by eliminating waste in the water.
 Bacteria consumes ammonia.
 For example, if your tank has only 25 lbs. of lobsters but is large enough to hold 120 lbs., it’s safe to assume that there is only enough bacteria in the bio bed to consume 25 lbs. of lobster waste, not 120 lbs.
 You must slowly introduce lobsters into the tank at a rate of 10 lbs. every other day until the maximum capacity is met.
 If this is difficult to do, you can aid in the process by adding 1 bottle of Nitrifying Bacteria to your tank for every 25 lbs. of lobsters.
-Nitrifying Bacteria can be ordered with your lobster tank supplies from the preferred distributor (Bunzl, Imperial, Penn Jersey, etc.), or by calling LLS directly and we will ship it to your store.
+Nitrifying Bacteria can be ordered with your lobster tank supplies from: 1) the preferred distributor (Bunzl, Imperial, Penn Jersey, etc.), 2) online from our web store, or 3) by calling LLS directly and we will ship it to your store.
 Along with the Nitrifying Bacteria, you can add 10 lbs. of lobsters everyday cutting the time to capacity in half.

 PURGE BEFORE THE SURGE